zenetio/system-monitor/README.md

-# CppND-System-Monitor
+# System-Monitor

-Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+System Monitor Project developed in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 Follow along with the classroom lesson to complete the project!

 ![System Monitor](images/monitor.png)

-## Udacity Linux Workspace
-[Udacity](https://www.udacity.com/) provides a browser-based Linux [Workspace](https://engineering.udacity.com/creating-a-gpu-enhanced-virtual-desktop-for-udacity-497bdd91a505) for students.

-You are welcome to develop this project on your local machine, and you are not required to use the Udacity Workspace.
-However, the Workspace provides a convenient and consistent Linux development environment we encourage you to try.

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.